fmtlib/fmt/doc/string.rst

 The ``'#'`` option causes the "alternate form" to be used for the conversion.
 The alternate form is defined differently for different types.
-This option is only valid for integer, float, complex and Decimal types.
-For integers, when binary, octal, or hexadecimal output is used, this option adds the prefix respective ``'0b'``, ``'0o'``, or ``'0x'`` to the output value.
-For floats, complex and Decimal the alternate form causes the result of the conversion to always contain a decimal-point character, even if no digits follow it.
+This option is only valid for integer and floating-point types.
+For integers, when octal, or hexadecimal output is used, this option adds the prefix respective ``'0'``, or ``'0x'`` to the output value.
+For floating-point numbers the alternate form causes the result of the conversion to always contain a decimal-point character, even if no digits follow it.
 Normally, a decimal-point character appears in the result of these conversions only if a digit follows it.
 In addition, for ``'g'`` and ``'G'`` conversions, trailing zeros are not removed from the result.

+.. ifconfig:: False

    The ``','`` option signals the use of a comma for a thousands separator.
    For a locale aware separator, use the ``'n'`` integer presentation type instead.

-.. versionchanged:: 3.1
-   Added the ``','`` option (see also :pep:`378`).

 *width* is a decimal integer defining the minimum field width.
 If not specified, then the field width will be determined by the content.